 (A) At a minimum, the invitation to bid ("ITB") will include the following information:

-(1) Instructions and information to bidders concerning submission of bid responses, including the name and address of the department, office, institution, board or commission which is requesting to purchase supplies and/or services;
+(1) Instructions and information to bidders concerning submission of bid responses, including the name and address of the department, office, institution, board or commission that is requesting to purchase products, supplies and/or services;

-(3) A description of the scope of supplies and/or services to be purchased;
+(3) A description of products, supplies and/or services to be purchased;

-(4) Complete and detailed specifications pertaining to the supplies and/or services to be purchased, including but not limited to, the quantity to be purchased, submission of samples, descriptive literature, technical data, or other material deemed necessary to properly evaluate the bid response, inspection and acceptance requirements, and the delivery schedule for each such supply and/or service;
+(4) Complete and detailed specifications pertaining to the products, supplies and/or services to be purchased which may include, among others, the quantity to be purchased, submission of samples, descriptive literature, technical data, or other material deemed necessary to properly evaluate the bid response, inspection and acceptance requirements, and the delivery schedule for each such supply and/or service;

 (5) The factors and criteria to be used in evaluating bid responses, and a description of the evaluation procedures to be followed for award of a contract;

-(6) The contract terms and conditions including any requirement for a bond and the amount of such bond;
+(6) The contract terms and conditions including any requirement for appropriate and applicable financial assurances, such as a performance bond;

 (7) The date, time and place for delivery of the response;